dimkr/tootik/README.md

 Once saved to the database, new posts can be viewed by local users.
 However, delivery to federated followers can take time and generate many outgoing requests.

-Therefore, every time a new post is saved, it is accompanied by a "delivery".
-A delivery contains a delivery attempts counter, creation time and last attempt time.
-A single worker thread polls the deliveries table, prioritizes deliveries by the number of delivery attempts and the interval between attempts, then tries to deliver a post to federated followers of its author.
+Therefore, user actions are represented as an activity saved to the "outbox" table, accompanied by a delivery attempts counter, creation time and last attempt time.
+A single worker thread polls the table, prioritizes activities by the number of delivery attempts and the interval between attempts, then tries to deliver each activity to its federated recipients.

 ### Incoming Requests